- Stay ahead of construction back charges by building according to the specifications.

-Back charges happen for many reasons.
+Back charges in construction happen for many reasons.
 Maybe the work was subpar, maybe somebody damaged something, or maybe a third party hired by a sub didn’t perform their role as they should have.
 Sometimes a general contractor will hire another sub to redo poor work done by a primary sub.

 If you use the ‘request for information’ system early in the project to iron out any onerous areas, you set yourself up for fewer back charges.